mrooding/gitlab-semantic-versioning/README.md

 If you cannot select the specified labels in your merge request, your group was most likely created before the global labels were defined.
 Please follow [this guide to setup group-specific labels](https://docs.gitlab.com/ee/user/project/labels.html).

 Tip: You can use custom labels for minor and major bumps by setting the `MINOR_BUMP_LABEL` and `MAJOR_BUMP_LABEL` environment variables.
+If not set, the default labels `bump-minor` and `bump-major` will be used.

 ### API token and group